Welcome to our Window AC units buying guide and reviews of the best window units.

 Wi-fi:

-Sleep mode, econ mode, energy saver mode: These are all names for the similar features.
+These are all names for the similar features.

-Benefit: When you choose the mode, the
+Benefit: When you choose the mode, the AC will allow temperatures to slowly rise over several hours.

-Inverter or standard compressor: Standard compressors run on one or two speeds (High or Low and High).
+Standard compressors run on one or two speeds (High or Low and High).
 Inverter-type compressors speed up and slow down in very small increments.
 They run longer during each cycle, but they cool the space more gently and evenly without “blasts” of cold air.

 Benefit: The result is that an AC with an inverter compressor uses less energy and cools more comfortably.
 However, it will cost more than a same-size AC with a standard compressor.

-Fans speeds and fan-only mode: Window units have 2-4 fan speeds.
+Window units have 2-4 fan speeds.
 Some have fan-only mode.

 Benefit: Climate control within the room or space is easier with more fan speeds.
 Choose a low speed if you’re sitting near the AC, for example, and a higher speed when you need cool air to reach the far side of the room.
 Fan-only mode allows the AC to continue to dehumidify and filter the air even when the compressor isn’t running.

-Auto restart after outage: With this feature, the unit will turn on and return to your settings when power is restored.
+With this feature, the unit will turn on and return to your settings when power is restored.

 Benefit: If you aren’t there during the outage, you can return home to a cooler, less humid house.

-Remote: Adjust the AC temperature or other settings from across the room or from another room.
+Adjust the AC temperature or other settings from across the room or from another room.

 Benefit: Convenience.

-Fresh air option: Indoor air becomes polluted when the house is closed up tight and the AC is running.
+Indoor air becomes polluted when the house is closed up tight and the AC is running.
 Some window air conditioners have a vent setting that pulls in fresh outside air to cool and dehumidify.
 The downside is that it takes more energy, since the outside air is warm and humid.

 Benefit: That option can be chosen for an hour or two to freshen the indoor air.

-Clean filter alert: A light or digital notification lets you know the filter is dirty.
+A light or digital notification lets you know the filter is dirty.

 Benefit: A dirty filter makes the AC work hard, so it is less efficient.
 Cleaning it alleviates the problem and also allows for cleaner indoor air.

-Ionizer: An ionizer is an air cleaner that captures pollutants through an electronic charge.
+An ionizer is an air cleaner that captures pollutants through an electronic charge.

 Benefit: A unit with an ionic filter can produce cleaner air.